 The partnership between parents and school will play a key role in promoting a culture of positive expectation for SEND pupils.
 Parent partnership is encouraged first and foremost through an 'open door' policy.
-The SENDCo holds regular meetings with parents, termly consultations are arranged in school, Headteacher's newsletters, letters, class newsletters, annual SEND reports, SEND ISP reviews, SEND parent questionnaires and informal discussions.
+The SEND Co holds weekly ' open surgery' meetings, termly consultations are arranged in school, Headteacher's news letters, letters, class newsletters, annual SEND reports, SEND ILP reviews, bi-annual SEND parent questionnaires and informal discussions.

 We endeavour to create positive links with our parents.
 Pupils and parents are at the heart of decision-making, ensuring high quality individual education pathways are carefully planned around the specific needs of the child.
 We try to accommodate parental availability when planning meetings.
 Initially, when a child's special needs are identified, parents are informed and invited into school to discuss concerns.
 Parents are consulted regularly at the termly parental consultations and review discussions.
-Phone and email contact is maintained which ensures that differences and anxieties can be resolved swiftly.
-The SENDCo updates the school website regularly with information for parents and this is also displayed on the noticeboard in Reception.
+Phone and email contact is maintained which ensures that difficulties and anxieties can be resolved swiftly.
+The SEND Co updates the school website regularly with information for parents and this is also displayed on the noticeboard in Reception.

-School Agency Partners include: Education Psychologist / Child Development Centre / Child and Adult Mental Health Service / Speech and Language Therapy / Occupational Therapy / Physiotherapy / West Sussex Inclusion Support Service: Hearing Sensory Support / Visual Sensory Support / Learning / Behaviour/Social Communication Differences and Disabilities/ Play Therapy
+School Agency Partners include: Education Psychologist / Child Development Centre / Child and Adult Mental Health Service / Speech and Language Therapy / Occupational Therapy / Physiotherapy / West Sussex Inclusion Support Service: Hearing Sensory Support / Visual Sensory Support / Learning / Behaviour/Social Communication Difficulties and Disabilities/ Play Therapy